VGLoic/aws-exploration/README.md

   - GPU: 1 as it is the minimum allowed,
   - Memory hard limit: 1 GB as this is what I have with my `t2.micro`,
   - Memory soft limit: 1 GB.
+- healthcheck: since I have a `health` route I can setup it.
+I modify the default version to `CMD-SHELL,curl -f http://localhost:3000/health || exit 1`.
+This command is ran inside the container so the targeted port is the container port, not the host port.

 I leave the remaining optional configurations as default.